talicopanda/social-media-influence-analysis/README.md

 Recall that in our implementation of supply and demand functions, we have partitionined the $R^n$ space of content embeddings into non-overlapping hypercubes.
 Each non-empty hypercube represents a key in our hash table, its value representing the supply/demand information.

 Over time, we can construct time series of supply and demand in each bin, and calculate the granger causality for each bin for a given time period.
 Since we know that calculating granger causality will output a value between 0 and 1, we can augment this information in the hash table, corresponding to each key(bin).
-TODO (Clara): outline the best aggregation method based on the stuff we discussed
+We will then find the mean to aggregate the granger causality across all bins.

+### Creating Time Series

+First, we will outline an approach to constructing the time series for the supply of a particular user.

+First, I will outline a way to find the support of the function.
+For a user $U$, recall that we can access the content vector embeddings for their tweets.
+Since there is a finite number of tweets for each user, $U$ has a tweet embedding with maximum norm $r$.
+We can create an open neighbourhood of radius $r$ centered at the origin, such that it involves tweets with norms smaller than or equal to $r$.
+Since $r$ is the maximum norm, it is guaranteed that all tweets of $U$ are contained inside the open ball.
+Since we have divided the space into non-overlapping hypercubes, we know that the open ball is segmented into a finite number of hypercubes.
+We have thus narrowed down the space into a finite number of hypercubes, narrowing down the support of the function.
+We can now iterate through the hypercubes, checking which of them are non-empty to find the support.

+For each hypercube, we can aggregate the number of tweets located in it at time interval t in a $(t, n)$ tuple, where t refers to the time interval and n refers to the supply, or the number of tweets in a hypercube for user $U$.After $M$ time intervals, we can see how the supply of user $U$ (n) changes over time.

+Time series for demand can be constructed using a similar method.

 ## Data Ingestion